GlobalFood Symposium 2020

 24-25 April 2020 in Göttingen (Germany).

 The aim of this Symposium is to discuss new research findings and policy challenges related to the global agri-food system transformation.
 The two-day conference will feature plenary sessions with invited speakers, contributed paper sessions, and posters.
-Confirmed speakers include Jessica Aschemann-Witzel (Denmark), Chris Barrett (USA), Jessica Fanzo (USA), Jill Hobbs (Canada), Catherine Ragasa (USA), Tom Reardon (USA), Lucia Reisch (Denmark), Jo Swinnen (Belgium), Rob Vos (USA), and David Zilberman (USA).
+Confirmed speakers include Jessica Aschemann-Witzel (Denmark), Chris Barrett (USA), Jessica Fanzo (USA), Jill Hobbs (Canada), Prabhu Pingali (USA), Catherine Ragasa (USA), Tom Reardon (USA), Lucia Reisch (Denmark), Jo Swinnen (USA), and Rob Vos (USA).

-Participants will have to carry their own travel cost plus a 50 EUR registration fee (incl. access to all sessions, coffee breaks, lunches, and one conference dinner).
-We will try to make available a few travel stipends for accepted contributions from developing-country doctoral students.
+Please note that participants will have to carry their own travel cost plus a 50 EUR registration fee (incl. access to all sessions, coffee breaks, lunches, and one conference dinner).
+We kindly ask you to pay the amount in cash on site, at the conference registration desk.

 Scientific committee: Matin Qaim (chair), Yasemin Boztug, Achim Spiller, Meike Wollni